However, uncertainty means sales patterns are even harder to predict this year

 Retailers have readied themselves for change

-Despite uncertainty around spending patterns, the majority of retailers have changed their strategies to account for consumers’ financial and health-related anxieties.
-More than two in five (43%) retailers are offering more discounts across the product range or more single-day or timed discounts (42%) compared to previous years.
-Nearly nine in ten (87%) have introduced new delivery options this year, 52% have brought in free delivery and 46% have introduced click and collect or curbside pick-up (rising to 60% in the US).
+Despite uncertainty around spending patterns, the majority of UK retailers have changed their strategies to account for consumers’ financial and health-related anxieties.
+Nearly half of (46%) retailers are offering more discounts across the product range or more single-day or timed discounts (42%) compared to previous years.
+Over eight in ten (83%) have introduced new delivery options this year, 44% have brought in free delivery and 37% have introduced click and collect or curbside pick-up.

 The interviews were conducted online by Sapio Research, on behalf of Capgemini, in October 2020 using an email invitation and an online survey.
 The retailer survey was conducted among 851 retail managers across 6 regions: UK, US, Germany, France, Netherlands and Scandinavia, in companies with at least 250 employees.
 The consumer survey was conducted among 6588 consumers across the same 6 regions: UK, US, Germany, France, Netherlands and Scandinavia.
 At an overall level the retailer survey results are accurate to ± 3.4% at 95% confidence limits assuming a result of 50%.
 The consumer survey results are accurate to ± 1.2% at 95% confidence limits assuming a result of 50%.